 27. Divide and conquer

-Divide each difficulty into as many parts as is feasible and necessary to resolve it René Descartes (French philosopher, mathematician and statistician)
+Divide each difficulty into as many parts as is feasible and necessary to resolve it.
+René Descartes (French philosopher, mathematician and statistician)

 28. Divide and conquer